The Guide to Clean Deodorant—Plus Our 5 Favorites

-The deodorant formula Schmidt developed immediately started selling out at local farmer’s markets.
-“It was an instant hit—it works.
-Local markets and sales reps started asking for it in huge quantities, and before I knew it, the business took on a life of its own as word of mouth spread.”
-Six years later, Schmidt’s is nationally distributed and growing by leaps and bounds (the Ylang Ylang scent is a softly floral goop favorite).
+The deodorant formula Schmidt developed immediately started selling out at local farmers’ markets.
+“It was an instant hit—it works,” she says.
+“Local markets and sales reps started asking for it in huge quantities, and before I knew it, the business took on a life of its own as word of mouth spread.”
+Now Schmidt’s is nationally distributed and growing by leaps and bounds (the softly floral ylang-ylang scent is a goop favorite).

-Raynor notes that the switch from chemical deodorant to clean one can involve a transition period: “The body expels toxins and adjusts and it can scare people right back to their chemical deodorant.
-While this adjustment can be rough, it’s totally worth it in the end.”
+The switch from a conventional deodorant to a clean one can involve a transition period: The body adjusts, and it can scare people back to their chemical deodorant.
+But while this adjustment can be rough, it’s totally worth it in the end.

 This creamy natural deodorant smells so good and glides on to help neutralize odor without aluminum or synthetic fragrance.
 Made with the brand’s unique activated charcoal and beautiful essential oils of grapefruit and bergamot, plus coconut oil and shea butter, the formula nourishes skin without leaving any residue.